mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Another person:** You just get used to it because you’re [up there]...

 **Katagiri:** That’s why I told you, well, “open to everybody” is not always good – because you cannot say it in that way.
 Katagiri is a different teacher from others – it seems to be good, but it seems to be not good.
 I don’t know, *really*, what to do.
-So, whatever you say: “okay”.
+So, whatever you say: “okay.”
 But I have to do it.

 #### 1:12:12